elenderg/PAL-1000/instruções de compilação.md

 `To compile a term given a rider (possessive - magnitude):` `If the compiler's abort flag is set, exit.`
-`If the term's variable is nil, abort with "Invalid use of magnitude, I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_Invalid use of magnitude, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
-`Add a literal to the literals given the rider's token's first.` `Convert the term's type's length to the literal's data.` `Put "number" into the literal's type name.`
-`Resolve the literal.`
+`Add a literal to the literals given the rider's token's first.` `Convert the term's type's length to the literal's data.` `Put "_number_" into the literal's type name.` `Resolve the literal.`
 `Put the literal into the term's variable.`
 `Clear the term's phrase.`